Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

 \subsection{Intrinsic Methods}

 Ideally, we would like to have models that provide explanations for their decisions as part of the model output, or that the explanation can easily be derived from the model architecture.
 In other words, explanations should be \textit{intrinsic} to the process of designing model architectures and during training.
 The ability for a network to intrinsically express an explanation may be more desirable compared to post-hoc methods that seek explanations of models that were never designed to be explainable in the first place.
-This is because an intrinsic model has the capacity to learn not only accurate outputs per input but also outputs expressing an explanation of the network's action that is optimal with respect to some notion of explanatory fidelity. \shortciteA{ras2018explanation} previously defined a category related to this approach as \textit{intrinsic methods} and identified various methods that offer explainable extensions of the model architecture or the training scheme.
+This is because an intrinsic model has the capacity to learn not only accurate outputs per input but also outputs expressing an explanation of the network's action that is optimal with respect to some notion of explanatory fidelity. \cite{ras2018explanation} previously defined a category related to this approach as \textit{intrinsic methods} and identified various methods that offer explainable extensions of the model architecture or the training scheme.
 In this section, we extend the notion of intrinsic explainability with models that actually provide an explanation for their decision even as they are being trained.
+Figure \ref{fig:posthocvsintrinsic} shows the difference between the process of deriving explanations post-hoc compared to intrinsic explanations.
+The main difference is that with intrinsic explanations, the explanations are part of the model or part of the model output, giving the practitioner additional information during the model training phase that is not available during the post-hoc derivation of explanation.

+Like distillation methods, the practitioner needs to have explicit knowledge about the field of application and the models required to learn explanations intrinsically.
+Intrinsic methods are arguably the most difficult methods to apply compared to visualization and distillation methods because the practitioner needs additional specialized knowledge and because the training process will involve multiple models that can make optimization more challenging.
+Additionally, more computing power is likely required to train a larger pipeline of models jointly.

-We observe methods in the literature on intrinsically explainable DNNs to follow two trends: ~(i) they introduce \textit{attention mechanisms} to a DNN, and the attention visualization reveals inherent explainability; ~(ii) they add additional explanation ``task'' to the original model task, and \textit{jointly train} the explanation task along with the original task.
+We observe methods in the literature on intrinsically explainable DNNs to follow two trends: (i) they introduce \textit{attention mechanisms} to a DNN, and the attention visualization reveals inherent explainability; (ii) they add additional explanation ``task'' to the original model task, and \textit{jointly train} the explanation task along with the original task.
 We explain the trends and highlight the representative methods below.